 Ever fancied yourself as a playwright?
 Summer holidays are the perfect time to get writing and create a cast of characters and have a bit of fun as well.

-27. Give your facebook page a summer makeover
+27. Give your favourite social media a summer makeover

-Organisations do it all the time on facebook so why not you, so drape your facebook page in summery images.
+Organisations do it all the time on facebook so why not you, so drape your favourite social channel in summery images.

 28. Design a house for the future